-It is a requirement that the Trustee obtains an actuarial valuation from the Scheme Actuary at least every three years.
+It is a requirement that the Scheme Actuary carries out an actuarial valuation of the Scheme at least every three years.
 The valuation reviews the financial position of the Scheme.
 It helps to establish the contributions payable to the Scheme in the future and other actions that the Trustee and BA should take.
-The last formal actuarial valuation at 31 March 2018 was finalised in October 2019.
-The 2021 formal valuation is in progress.
+The last formal actuarial valuation as at 31 March 2021 was finalised in December 2022.

 In the years between formal valuations, the Scheme Actuary provides an interim update which is reported to the membership in an annual funding statement to show how the funding position is evolving.
-Following the completion of the 31 March 2018 valuation, the Scheme Actuary provided interim updates as of 31 March 2019 and 31 March 2020, and the associated Summary Funding Statements were issued to members.
+The Scheme Actuary provided an interim update as at 31 March 2022 and the associated Summary Funding Statement was issued to members.
+The 31 March 2023 interim update is in progress.